AdobeDocs/experience-manager-65.en/help/sites-administering/proxy-jar.md

 S-6-Finished: 665 bytes (1.0 kb/s)
 ```

-This shows the number of bytes that passed between client and server on the 6th connection and at the average speed.
+This shows the number of bytes that passed between client and server on the sixth connection and at the average speed.

 ## An Example of Log Output {#an-example-of-log-output}

-We shall review a simple template which produces the following code when requested:
+Review a simple template which produces the following code when requested:

 ```xml
 <html>